t1/deployer/docs/tutorial.md

 which resolves to the version currently installed.
 In this way you can use it to update one deployable, while all others remain the same.
 This works even if you reference a variable that is not defined.
-Note that this does not work for bundles, as they are not actually deployed in the container, so there's not CURRENT version for them.
+Note that this does not work for bundles, as they are not actually deployed in the container, so there's not `CURRENT` version for them.
+If the checksum of an artifact is unknown in your repository, this resolution does not work and updating the `CURRENT` artifact is skipped.
+To put your container into a defined state, you should `manage` the versions of _all_ artifacts, so anything unknown is either updated or removed.

 The dollar-curlies syntax is used for variables and variable expressions.
 You can use variables for many things, but passing in versions is probably the most common use case.